Polarization-based indices in quantum many-body systems: validity and extension beyond one dimension: Numerical demonstration

 We can numerically evaluate $\braket{\mathcal{U}^2}$ under the flux $\phi$ for general parameters.
 The excitation gap is defined as $\Delta_0=E_1-E_0=\varepsilon_{N}-\varepsilon_{N-1}$, where $\varepsilon_n$ $(n=0,1,\cdots)$ are the single-particle energies.
 We compute two quantities

-where $U=e^{i2\pi/L\sum_jx_jn_j}$ is the polarization operator. $U_1$ is the previously proposed order parameter for one-dimensional systems~\cite{Resta1998,RestaSorella1999,Resta2000,Resta2002, AligiaOrtiz1999,OrtizAligia2000}, and $U_2$ is the approximate magnetic translation operator. ($\braket{U}$ and $\braket{U^2}$ behave in a qualitatively similar manner.
+where $U=e^{i2\pi/L\sum_jx_jn_j}$ is the polarization operator straightforwardly extended to two dimensions. $U_1$ is the previously proposed order parameter for one-dimensional systems~\cite{RestaSorella1999, AligiaOrtiz1999}, and $U_2$ is the index defined by the approximate magnetic translation operator. ($\braket{U}$ and $\braket{U^2}$ behave in a qualitatively similar manner.
 Here, we consider the latter one for a comparison with $\braket{\mathcal{U}^2}$.)
 Note that the ground state becomes an eigenstate for both operators in the limit $v/t\to \infty$, and thus $|U_1|, |U_2|\to1$ in this limit.
-As shown in Fig.~\ref{fig:2dv}, both of them are vanishing in the metallic state with $v=0$. $|U_1|$ remains nearly zero up to $v=t\sim2t$ and approaches $|U_1|=1$ slowly, but it does not reach $|U_1|=1$ even for a large $v=10t$.
-Besides, it decreases for larger system sizes and approaches some non-universal values depending on $v$ in the thermodynamic limit as seen in Fig.~\ref{fig:2dL}.
+As shown in Fig.~\ref{fig:2dvL} (a), both of them are vanishing in the metallic state with $v=0$. $|U_1|$ remains nearly zero up to $v=t\sim2t$ and approaches $|U_1|=1$ slowly, but it does not reach $|U_1|=1$ even for a large $v=10t$.
+Besides, it decreases for larger system sizes and approaches some non-universal values depending on $v$ in the thermodynamic limit as seen in Fig.~\ref{fig:2dvL} (b).
 In three dimensions, it will vanish for large system sizes.
-Therefore, $U_1$ is not a quantized order parameter for metals and insulators in higher dimensions.
+Therefore, $U_1$ is not a quantized order parameter for gapless and gapped states in higher dimensions.
 On the other hand, $U_2$ quickly converges to $|U_2|\to1$ in the insulating regime $v>0$, and it increases toward $|U_2|\to1$ for larger system sizes.
-These behaviors of $U_2$ are consistent with the discussions in the main text (Claims~\ref{claim:Uq} and \ref{claim:Uq_gapless}).
+These behaviors of $U_2$ are consistent with the discussions in the main text (Claims 3 and 4).
+We stress that $|U_2|\to1$ for large $L$ as long as $v\neq0$ (namely $\Delta_0\neq0$) as seen in Fig.~\ref{fig:2dvsmall}.
+This is in sharp contrast to $|U_1|$ which is numerically very small for $v\lesssim t$ (Fig.~\ref{fig:2dvL} (a)).

-Finally, we make some remarks on $U_1$ in the product state realized at $t=0$.
-The Hamiltonian is simply reduced to